microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/Readme.md

 ### Goal

 Managing secrets, credentials or certificates to secure communication between different services is a main challenge for developers and administrators.
-Managed Identities is Azure's answer to all these challenges and eliminates the need to manage and securely store secrets, credentials or certificates on the Virtual Machine.
+Managed Identities is Azure's answer to all these challenges and eliminates the need to manage and securely store secrets, credentials or certificates on the virtual machine.
 In challenge 3 you will leverage Managed Identities via Azure Arc to securely access an Azure Key Vault secret from your Azure Arc enabled servers without the need of managing any credential.

 ### Actions

 * Create an Azure Key Vault in your Azure resource group
-* Create a secret in the Azure Key Vault and assign permissions to your Virtual Machine microhack-arc-servers-lin01
+* Create a secret in the Azure Key Vault and assign permissions to your virtual machine vm-linux-mh0
-* Access the secret via Bash script
+* Access the secret via bash script

 ### Success Criteria